rezacsedu/OncoNetExplainer/README.md

 * $ python3 model.py
 * $ python3 grad_cam.py

+### Examples of explanation using CNN and SHAP
+Example of explnation using CNN with SHAP feature importance will be added soon.

-### Examples of using SHAP and Gradient Boosted Trees
+### Examples of explanation using SHAP and Gradient Boosted Trees
-Refer the Python notebook [Python notebook](https://github.com/rezacsedu/XAI_Cancer_Pred/blob/master/Notebooks/GeneExpression_Classification_SHAP_XBoost.ipynb) to get an idea how to use SHAP and Gradient Boosted Trees to generate feature importance.
+Refer the [Python notebook](https://github.com/rezacsedu/XAI_Cancer_Pred/blob/master/Notebooks/GeneExpression_Classification_SHAP_XBoost.ipynb) to get an idea how to use SHAP and gradient boosted trees to generate feature importance and explanation about the prediction.

 ## Citation request
 If you use the code of this repository in your research, please consider citing the folowing papers: